 Asa Zuccaro, the tech center’s director since 2018, said he is proud of the work that’s gone into making the center what it is today.

-Despite having to keep the center closed to the public due to the COVID-19 pandemic, remote English as a Second Language classes continue to be taught by center staff to children of all ages.
+Despite having to keep the center closed to the public due to the COVID-19 pandemic, tech center staff still teach remote English as a Second Language classes to children of all ages.
 Zuccaro and the staff continue to apply for grants, seeking anything from general funding to community gardens and other city beautification projects.

 Even socially distanced events like last year’s Day of Action, a collaborative effort between local organizations like the Sylvester Broome Empowerment Village and national organizations like the American Civil Liberties Union have been hosted by the center.